ImperialCollegeLondon/pyrealm/README.md

-  Science](https://iccs.cam.ac.uk/) at the University of Cambridge, through the [Virtual Institute for Scientific Software](https://www.schmidtfutures.com/our-work/virtual-institute-for-scientific-software/) program funded by Schmidt Futures.
+  Science](https://iccs.cam.ac.uk/) at the University of Cambridge, through the [Virtual Institute for Scientific Software](https://www.schmidtfutures.com/our-work/virtual-institute-for-scientific-software/) program funded by Schmidt Sciences.